 Students are expected to learn Level II theory for the UT inspection method.
 They are expected to attain a working knowledge in the navigation and application of various industry codes and standards as they apply to different ultrasonic inspection techniques.
-They are expected to develop their skills in the practical application, inspection, and documentation of advanced UT inspections.
 This course is designed to meet or exceed the qualification requirements recommended by ASNT SNT-TC-1A and follow the topical outlines of ANSI/ASNT CP-105.
-COURSE PREREQUISITES: NDT1007.
-(61.75 Didactic Hours, 61.75 Lab Hours)